windup/windup-web/KEYCLOAK-SETUP.md

- - Install the EAP 7 Adapter
+ - Install the EAP 7 Adapter into the EAP instance that will run Windup Web
 	- Download the RH-SSO-7.0.0-eap7-adapter.zip and unzip it into the root directory of your EAP 7 installation
 	- Run the installer:
 		- cd bin